 Batting Cages in the East Bay

 Ready to take some swings?
-Batting cages offer automated pitching machines that can be set to kid-appropriate speeds.
-Call ahead to learn if you need to be prepared to wait or if you can reserve a cage.
+Batting cages offer automated pitching machines that can be adjusted to kid-appropriate speeds.
+Call ahead to learn if you can reserve a cage before you step up to the plate.

 Oaktown Baseball Batting Cages in Oakland (also classes and private lessons)